tomassams/tdt4173-machine-learning-project/README.md

 ----

 # TDT4173 Project Assignment
+## Image classification in the gastrointestinal tract

-##  Comparison of KNN and CNN for image classification in the gastrointestinal tract
+## Comparison of KNN and CNN
 ----

 This is the public repository for our project in TDT4173 Machine Learning at NTNU, fall 2020.